-Disclosure on Roscan's financial instruments and related risks may be found in Note 18 of Roscan's audited consolidated financial statements for the year ended October 31, 2022.
+Disclosure on Roscan's financial instruments and related risks may be found in Note 16 of Roscan's unaudited condensed interim consolidated financial statements for the three-month period ended January 31, 2023.

 Roscan will need to raise additional cash to mitigate its exposure to liquidity risk.
 Liquidity risk management requires maintaining sufficient cash, liquid investments, or credit facilities to meet the Company's operating expenditures and commitments, as they come due.
 The Company will need to deploy its capital to fund acquisitions, option agreement and property payments, corporate overheads, and project exploration activities.
 In addition, Kandiole Project expenditures are denominated in the West African CFA franc, Euros, and the United States dollar, giving rise to market risk from changes in foreign exchange rates.